-They sit down for the butterfly guard, or they sit down with one leg up and one leg down like they are about to have a conversation with you instead of a wrestling bout.
+They sit down for the butterfly guard or sit down with one leg up and one leg down like they are about to have a conversation with you instead of a wrestling bout.

 They are so confident in their games that they almost dare you to engage them.
 A great way to turn the tables is to up-end them.

-When a grappler is sitting up like he is looking for a quick spider guard, half guard or butterfly.
+A grappler is sitting up like he is looking for a quick spider guard, half guard, or butterfly.
 Don’t let him take it.
-Though, try to grab both pant legs and legs of your opponent and pull up.
+Instead, try to grab your opponent’s pant legs and legs and pull up.

-Your BJJ opponent should end up flat on his back, you treat him like a seesaw where the head is up and the legs are down.
-If you pull up the legs then his head will go to the mat.
+Your BJJ opponent should end up flat on his back.
+You treat him like a seesaw where the head is up, and the legs are down.
+If you pull up the legs, his head will go to the mat.

 Guard Jiu-Jitsu Tips for beginners insights

-A BJJ competitor can’t remain seated if you pull his or her legs from under him, Or if you love entering a seated BJJ guard, try pulling the legs of your opponents into the air and dumping them on their backs.
+A BJJ competitor can’t remain seated if you pull their legs from under him, Or if you love entering a seated BJJ guard, try pulling the legs of your opponents into the air and dumping them on their backs.

 BJJ Guard tips For Beginners: On Back, Legs Down